noidea2009/tetris_isu/README.md

 ## Caution
-1. Sound files are not included here
+1. Sound files are not included here (included in releases)
-2. Music files are not included here
+2. Music files are not included here (included in releases)
 >add them by using the guide below

 ## Core Features